tonjaj/altinn-studio/.github/ISSUE_TEMPLATE/user-story.md

 ## Acceptance criteria
 > Describe criteria here (i.e. What is allowed/not allowed (negative tesing), validations, error messages and warnings etc.)

+## Security requirements
+> What are the security requirements for this user story?
+> How can the functionality be misused and how to mitigate this?
+> Does the story change any critical components?
+> Does the story introduce any new components?

 ## Specification tasks

 - [ ] Development tasks are defined